vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 There is a river called Vedāvati or makes a man reach highest goal).
 Hagari wbich rises in Mysore and Vasutunga-Jagatpati is the guhya

-ultimately falls into the Tunga appellation of Vişnu here) Nr. q. by bhadrā.
+ultimately falls into the Tunga appellation of Viṣnu here) Nr. q. by bhadrā.
 Vide I. G. I. vol. XIII p.
 5.

 T. K. p.
 251